 Student Performance Standards 5.1, 6.1 and 6.2: Students will develop an understanding of technological designs, changing population and ecology, and which problems can be solved or improved through scientific information or the development of a new product or process; (2) students will develop a proposal which solves or improves a problem through a new product design or procedure; (3) students will implement the proposed new design or procedure for the improvement or demand a higher quality of life for all; (4) students will understand that all technological solutions have trade-offs or consequences which affect our environment or quality of life; and (5) students will understand that some consequences are predictable and some are not and improve the quality of life.
 All of these objectives are directly related to the Connecticut Mastery Test (CMT).
 Teachers using the unit can assess students by using portfolios, tests, written, and oral evaluations.

-(Recommended for Science and Social Development, grade 7.)
+(Developed for Science, grade 7; recommended for Science and Social Development, grade 7)